Bachelor of Divinity: United Kingdom

+Undergraduate

+Institutions that offer an undergraduate BD degree in the United Kingdom as of June 2026 are the universities of Aberdeen, Edinburgh, Glasgow and St Andrews.

-Heythrop College, a constituent college of the University of London, offered a BD course through the University of London International Programmes (lately, University of London Worldwide), which was not restricted to only members of the university.
-Due to the closure of Heythrop College January 2019 the University of London itself provides academic direction for the Divinity programme, drawing tutors from former academics that were at Heythrop College, academics from the theology department of King's College London, and outsourced academics on an ad hoc basis.
-The current (since 2021) London BD is a standard undergraduate degree in religious studies, unlike the more theologically Christian-orientated BDs of the others, where there are options for specialising in Christian theology or religious studies in general depending on module selection.
-However, the degree was eventually withdrawn in Autumn 2025, with those registered in Sept 2025 being the final cohort due to graduate in 2032 at the latest.
+At the University of London, Heythrop College offered an undergraduate BD course through the University of London International Programmes (lately, University of London Worldwide), which was not restricted to only members of the university.
+Following the closure of Heythrop College in January 2019, the University of London itself provided academic direction for the Divinity programme, drawing tutors from former academics that were at Heythrop College, academics from the theology department of King's College London, and outsourced academics on an ad hoc basis.
+From 2021, the London BD was a standard undergraduate degree in religious studies, unlike the more theologically Christian-orientated BDs at other universities, with options for specialising in Christian theology or religious studies in general depending on module selection.
+The London BD was withdrawn in Autumn 2025, with those registered in Sept 2025 being the final cohort due to graduate in 2032 at the latest.